From the Editors

 On the questionnaire

-Profiles begin with an editor’s invitation.
-A studio receives a private link to a long-form questionnaire — origin, signature, the hard years, the field as they find it — alongside a request for a founder portrait and a tight portfolio edit.
-The studio writes; the editors edit; the studio approves.
-Then we publish.
+Profiles begin with an invitation from the editors.
+A studio gets a private link to a long-form questionnaire, their origin, their signature, the hard years, the field as they see it, along with a request for a founder portrait and a short portfolio edit.
+The studio writes, the editors edit, the studio approves, and then we publish.

-The Journal is invitation-only at present.
-We do not accept self-submissions for inclusion.
-Studios you admire, however, are welcome — and how we find most of our roster.
+The Journal is invitation-only for now, and we don’t take self-submissions for inclusion.
+But if there’s a studio you admire, tell us.
+That’s how we find most of our roster.

 To suggest a studio: journal@thegrandmoment.events.
 Include the studio name, city, a link to their work, and one sentence on why their practice belongs on the masthead.